cltl-students/catanese_gabriele_text_mining_thesis/README.md

 The required Python 3.8 packages for running the code contained in this repository can be found in the `requirements.txt` file and installed directly through pip.

 ### /models
 This folder stores the finetuned models after running `train_aspect.ipynb` and `train_sentiment.ipynb`.
-They can be loaded from here for
+Then, they can be loaded from here.

 ## References
 The code used for the fine-tuning step was adopted and modified for this task from the work of [George Mihaila](https://github.com/gmihaila).\